pi-tau/pi-tau.github.io/content/posts/res-nets.md

 costs quadratically (not speed! since it's parallelizable).
-To fix this problem the ResNeXt block was proposed in the [paper](https://arxiv.org/abs/1611.05431)[^ResNeXt] *"Aggregated residual transformations for deep neural networks"* by Xie et. al. The idea follows the *split-transform-merge* strategy:
+To fix this problem the ResNeXt block was proposed in the [paper](https://arxiv.org/abs/1611.05431)[^ResNeXt] *"Aggregated residual transformations for deep neural networks"* by Xie et al. The idea follows the *split-transform-merge* strategy:
 * we first split the channels $C$ of the input into $g$ independent groups;
 * we then apply different convolutional transformations to each of the groups